mially/RepData_PeerAssessment1/PA1_template.md

 ## [1] 835
 ```

 To make the graph more readable, let's rename interval codes to the real time during the day in hours.
 Create a timeline vector (with intervals every 5 min, in hours), add it to the timeLapse table and make a plot.
-10PM-5.30AM looks like sleeping time, and 8-10AM is a running time :)